Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-08-07-Palindrome.md

 ---
 layout: post
-title: Palindrome
-subtitle: What is the Palindrome
+title: What is the palindrome ?
-css:
+subtitle: How to resolve the palindrome below
+category: Extenstion Of DataStructure
-tags:
+tags: [stack, algorithm]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/08/07/Palindrome/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 # Palindrome